keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 ## Public Assets

 You'll want to add your own css, javascript, images and other files to your project.
 In the examples above, we're including `/styles/site.min.css`.
 If you are using less, add `public/styles/site.less` to your project.
-We can leave it blank for now, but note keystone will generate a site.min.css on run time.
+We can leave it blank for now, but note Keystone will generate a site.min.css on run time.

 Keystone will serve any static assets you place in the public directory.
 This path is specified in `keystone.js` by the `static` option.

-It will also automatically generate `.css` or compressed `.min.css` files when a corresponding `.less` file is found in the public folder, as specified in `keystone.js` by the `less` option.
-For more information on LESS, see [lesscss.org](lesscss.org).
+Keystone will also automatically generate `.css` or compressed `.min.css` files when a corresponding `.less` file is found in the public folder, as specified in `keystone.js` by the `less` option.
+For more information on LESS, see [lesscss.org](http://lesscss.org).

 ## Writing Updates